March 6, 20190 mins read

-Therefore, one way of protecting against vulnerabilities in open source software is to use tools such as Snyk, to add continuous scanning and monitoring of vulnerabilities that may exist across all of the Docker image layers that are in use.
+Therefore, one way of protecting against vulnerabilities in open source security software is to use tools such as Snyk, to add continuous docker security scanning and monitoring of vulnerabilities that may exist across all of the Docker image layers that are in use.

 Scan a Docker image for known vulnerabilities with these commands: